This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 - Eat leftovers within 2 days.

-Can I eat at restaurants?
+Is it safe to eat at restaurants?

 - Order food that’s properly cooked.
 Send back any meat, poultry, fish, or eggs that are undercooked.
 Food that’s steaming hot is usually safer than room temperature and cold foods (such as sandwiches and salads).